- Schedule of Events

 The Honorary Degrees

 Amherst College awards a small number of honorary doctoral degrees each year at Commencement.
 Nominations for honorary degrees are received throughout the year from the Amherst College community and are reviewed by an expanded sub-committee of the Board of Trustees.
-Read the letter from Scott Turow ’70, chair of the Committee on Honorary Degrees.
 The nominations cover a wide range of professions and always include some alumni.
 The trustees vote on the honorary degrees which are usually presented at the Commencement Exercises.
 Past degrees have included Doctor of Divinity, Doctor of Humane Letters, Doctor of Laws, Doctor of Letters, Doctor of Literature, Doctor of Music and Doctor of Science.
 To nominate a person for an honorary degree, please complete the nomination form.

 See lists of honorary degree recipients since 1950: